adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-how is this talk structured?
+# structure of this talk

 - very in depth
 - broken into skippable chapters